cconstab/snackeater/README.md

   Get a couple of @signs and send a snack !
 Better still get a friend to get an @sign and send them a snack !

   ## PR's and improvements
-  Want to add you favorite snack ?
+  Want to add your favorite snack ?
 Raise a PR!, Want to improve my code ?
 Cool raise a PR ?
 Got a bug ?
 Cool raise an issue or better still a PR.
   Have fun trying the @platform..

   Send me a snack!